2017-fall-os/shell-farodriguezcabral/shell/README.txt

 Shell Lab

 In order to run the program, use the make command to create a ./shell executable file.
 Once the executable is made, it can be run with the command ./shell.
 Once the dollar sign appears, the user will be able to enter a command (e.g. ls, whoami etc).

+Note: For this lab I received assistance from Erick Duarte for implementing the tokenizer.
+He has already taken the OS class on previous semesters.